Southeast Asia Highlights: My 11 Favourite Experiences

 6. Hai Van Pass, Vietnam

 The Hai Van Pass is well and truly embedded in the Vietnam backpacker trail.
-This stunning section of road takes you high through the mountains of central Vietnam and rewards your efforts with spectacular views.
+This stunning section of road between Hoi An and Hue takes you high through the mountains of central Vietnam and rewards your efforts with spectacular views.

 This windy road is not overly used by day to day traffic since the construction of the tunnel below.
 This makes it the perfect place to rent a scooter, get a crew of friends, and have an amazing time without the normal worries of hectic traffic!